juepi/PIO-ESP32-Template/README.md

 * `topic/tree/OTAstatus` - default Message: none
 The ESP will publish OTA status strings here.
 No need to pre-create this topic, sketch does not subscribe to it (only publish).

-* `topic/tree/Vcc` - default Message: none
+* `topic/tree/Vbat` - default Message: none
-The sketch will publish the voltage measured on the 3.3V supply here.
-Note that the accuracy is quite low, but it is good enough to detect if the battery is running low when you supply the ESP in example by a LiFePo4 accumulator directly on the 3.3V pin.
+The sketch will publish the voltage measured on the configured ADC pin here.
-If you want to improve accuracy, measure the actual voltage with a multimeter and adopt the `VCCCORRDIV` in the `hardware-setup.h` file.
 Note that we do not subscribe to this topic, we only publish to it.
+**ATTENTION**: I'm unsure if reading the battery voltage works correctly - not yet tested (had some problems in the past with voltage readings on ESP32).

 ### Importance of `ClientName` Setting
 Note that the `ClientName` configured in the `platformio.ini` file will also be used as the hostname reported to your DHCP server when the ESP fetches an IP-address.
 This is especially important, as OTA-flashing will also require your networking environment to be able to resolve this hostname to the ESP's IP-address!